 Exercise is a relatively modern idea.
 Movement throughout the day is better for the body than getting to the gym for one intense hour after a day of sitting.

-Sitting (this 90° hip/90° knee position) shortens the hamstrings.
+Sitting, which is a 90° hip/90° knee position, shortens the hamstrings.
 Tight hamstrings does a few things – knees cannot straighten, the pelvis tucks in (a cause of pelvic floor disorders), and the joint space in both the knees and hips shrink.

 Take frequent breaks from the desk, take the stairs or walk up the escalator, stretch throughout the day, squat more, work in some Yin Yoga classes, get outside and be in nature…

 Movement also ensures the blood can deliver nutrients everywhere in the body, as well as remove the waste.
 Years of unhealthy postures diminishes the nourishment of specific parts of the body, including the spinal discs.

 “The position of your toes, feet, ankles, knees, hips, chest, and head all dictate the loading in the knee (and all the joints).”